Jeremy Pena Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- Mariners pitchers combine to give up the third-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (87 total, one per game).

+- Woo (1-1) gets the starting nod for the Mariners in his seventh start of the season.
+He's put together a 4.08 ERA in 28 2/3 innings pitched, with 39 strikeouts.

-- The righty's last time out came on Sunday against the Tampa Bay Rays, when he threw six innings, surrendering five earned runs while allowing eight hits.
+- The right-hander's most recent appearance came on Tuesday against the San Francisco Giants, when he threw six innings, surrendering two earned runs while giving up three hits.

+- The 23-year-old has an ERA of 4.08, with 12.2 strikeouts per nine innings, in six games this season.
+Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.